virokannas/mule/README.md

 MULE (Minimal USD Layout Editor) aims to be a simple USD editor that allows modification and compilation of USD scenes on MacOS through SceneKit.

-Currently there is only very limited functionality: you can open usd files for preview in SceneKitView and show/hide nodes.
+Currently there is only very limited functionality:
+* you can open usd files for preview in SceneKitView
+* you can show/hide nodes
+* you can save out a flattened USD file

 # Editing